 But if you want even more options, don't hesitate to make the short drive to Sarasota.
 Downtown has a diverse and exciting food scene.
 The absolute best place to dine, however, is Yoder's.
 This Amish restaurant specializes in American fare made by hand.
 No matter how full you are, don't even dare to leave without eating a pie.

 Where to Stay in Siesta Key

 There's a single rule in Siesta Key: Be as close to the beach as possible.
 Accommodation tends to be expensive, given that this is an extremely hot market.

 The Beach Club at Siesta Key offers direct access to the beach in an old Florida setting that feels much cozier than larger hotels and apartments.
-But there are plenty of other beachfront options, including some pretty Airbnbs.
+But there are plenty of other beachfront options, including The Sea Spray Resort, Turtle Beach Resort and some beautiful Airbnbs.